0sir1ss/Anubis/README.md

 :heavy_check_mark: Custom Encryption - A one liner which uses custom encryption\
 :heavy_check_mark: Compile to exe with Nuitka

-## :no_entry_sign: Known Bugs ##
-Sometimes the Carbon renamer won't replace all instances of the name.\
-If you wish for something more reliable, use the oxyry obfuscator.

 ## :rocket: Technologies ##

 The following tools were used in this project: